fallahn/crogine/samples/golf/mod_kit/readme.md

 This folder contains Blender files and tools for creating custom balls and golf courses for VGA Golf.

-See http://fallahn.itch.io/vga-golf for more details.
+See http://fallahn.itch.io/vga-golf for more details, or the [Wiki Page](https://github.com/fallahn/crogine/wiki) for guides on how to use this mod kit.

 avatar_format.md - description of the *.avt files used for creating in-game avatars